 By Ron Ketterling – President

-In Part 3 of our “Effective Ways to Reduce Manufacturing Costs” series, we discussed how adopting lean manufacturing principles can reduce manufacturing costs by increasing employee productivity, reducing inventories and production time, and cutting errors and scrap by half.
+In our “Effective Ways to Reduce Manufacturing Costs” series, we discussed how adopting lean manufacturing principles can reduce manufacturing costs by increasing employee productivity, reducing inventories and production time, and cutting errors and scrap by half.
 We introduced waste elimination in our previous article on Lean Production; however, we would like to go more in depth and discuss how companies can effectively eliminate waste and, ultimately, reduce their manufacturing costs.

 Before you even begin to implement lean manufacturing strategies, you must first understand what creates value for a customer.
 Only a fraction of the total production time and effort actually adds value for the customer.
 By understanding what the customer wants, companies can identify all the non-value activities (waste) within the organization.